Monthly Archives: December 2013

 It’s an interesting challenge to name ten modern British designers – almost as difficult as naming ten modern British engineers or, notoriously, ten famous Belgians http://www.famousbelgians.net.

+One of the greatest modern British designers was Kenneth Grange (1929-2024).
 His first major commission was the original British parking-meter, now a rare artefact, in 1958.
 He went on to design the Kenwood Chef food-mixer, the Kodak Instamatic camera (1968), the Adshel bus-shelter (1993) – another great British bus-shelter designer was the late David Mellor (1930-2009) – and an acclaimed new version of the London black taxi (1997).

-Kenneth Grange’s own favourite is the biggest of all his designs – the InterCity 125 High Speed Train, introduced by British Railways in the early 1970s.
+Kenneth Grange’s own favourite was the biggest of all his designs – the InterCity 125 High Speed Train, introduced by British Railways in the early 1970s.
 He didn’t engineer the entire train; indeed, he was originally commissioned only to design the livery, but as he explained to Rachel Cooke [The Observer, July 17th 2011], “…I decided to have a go at the aerodynamics, testing it in wind tunnels with the help of an engineer I was employing.
 I showed it to [the British Railway Board] with some trepidation.
 It was a bloody nerve, to be honest…But they weren’t difficult to persuade in the end because the argument was sound: the design made the train more efficient.”
 It’s instructive to compare the prototype with Kenneth Grange’s more familiar production model, illustrated above.

 The High Speed Train is a credit to British engineering: the prototype broke the world speed record for diesel traction (143 mph) which is now held by a production-version HST (148 mph).
 Introducing the HST to the Western and East Coast main-lines and other routes in the late 1970s and early 1980s significantly increased passenger numbers and pushed up house-prices in such towns as Reading, Swindon, Huntingdon and Peterborough.